 To get more suggestions on solving Siri problems, please refer to this guide >

 Among many iOS users, Safari may be their favorite web browser, including me personally.
-However Safari would occasionally break down after iOS 11 updating, feedback from many users, with symptoms of Safari not working frequently, crashing all of sudden, page loading slowly, page interface broken, etc. With these Safari issues, you can,
+However Safari would occasionally break down after iOS 11 updating, feedback from many users, with symptoms of Safari not working frequently, crashing all of sudden, page loading slowly, page interface is broken, etc.

 Step 1.
 Check network connection.